Keyboard shortcuts

 Async IDL functions (async: true) are exposed as Kotlin suspend fun declarations built on suspendCancellableCoroutine.
 The public suspend wrapper passes a WeaveContinuation (a small class with onSuccess / onError methods) to a private external launcher; struct results resume as raw handles and are re-wrapped after the await.
 From the async-demo sample (WeaveFFI.kt):

-@JvmStatic suspend fun tasks_run_task(name: String): TaskResult {
+@JvmStatic suspend fun runTask(name: String): TaskResult {

 val raw: Long = suspendCancellableCoroutine { cont ->